What are the charges for shipping ports and destination ports in the United States?

 1) Annual Bond, that is, Annual Bond, is called continuous Bond in the system.
 Only one purchase is required per year, suitable for importers who frequently import goods within a year

-2) Single Bond, also called single bond, namely sineleBond or ISFBond, called sineleTransaction (STB for short) in the system, generally 0.45% of the value of the goods; MinUSD65/B
+2) Single Bond, also called a single bond, namely sineleBond or ISFBond, called single transaction (STB for short) in the system, generally 0.45% of the value of the goods; MinUSD65/B

 1. PSC=PortSecurityCharge is the port security fee: generally USD25/BL5.